Use our formal awards to recognise and celebrate your members and volunteers

 Nominations: All members are encouraged to make recommendations; however the applications should be submitted by Division Commissioners, District Commissioners or Section Leaders.

-Application process: Completion of County Award Application form and submitted to Chair of County awards by date advised.
+Application process: Completion of County Award nomination form and submitted to Chair of County awards by date advised.

 Berkshire Stag Award